No items found.

 ...to ditch a mechanic you’ve outgrown.

 You can move between close thirds between two characters by changing the type of language you use and the kind of thought that’s being expressed.
-Back to the first chapter and try it another way, from close third.
+Go back to the first chapter and try it another way, from close third.

-For more insights and pointers on the narrative perspective, be sure to look over this blog post.
+For more insights and pointers on the narrative perspective, be sure to read this blog post.

 6. Repetitions